How Does Mineral Build-Up Restrict Water Pressure?

 Over time, minerals such as calcium, magnesium, and iron can gather on the inner walls of pipes and fixtures, forming deposits that narrow the pathway for water flow.

 As these deposits thicken, the diameter of the pipe shrinks, causing increased resistance for water as it traverses the plumbing network.
-This buildup can also prompt clogs by entrapping debris on the roughened surface.
+This buildup can also cause clogs by entrapping debris on the roughened surface.

 TOC